-Coniston View is one of a row of traditional stone and slate built terraced cottages originally built for mine workers in the Coppermines Valley.
+Coniston View, as the name suggests offers fantastic views over Coniston and Coniston Water and is one of a row of traditional stone and slate built terraced cottages originally built for mine workers in the Coppermines Valley.

-Perfectly positioned this delightful cottage is perched just above the village, offering fantastic views over Coniston and Coniston Water towards Grizedale forest.
-However the many amenities of Coniston village are less than a 10 minute stroll downhill.
-Keen walkers will also appreciate the abundance of footpaths available straight from the doorstep into the surrounding Coniston fells.
+Perfectly positioned this delightful cottage is perched just above the village with all amenities a short stroll away.
+Keen walkers will appreciate the abundance of footpaths available straight from the doorstep onto the surrounding Coniston fells.

-In essence this comfortable home is perfect for couples and small families looking to explore the local area.
+In essence this cosy Lakeland cottage is perfect for couples and small families looking to explore the local area.

-The sitting room leads into the cosy dining area and kitchen.
+The sitting room leads into the light and bright dining area and kitchen.
 The modern fitted kitchen is well-appointed with electric oven & hob, microwave & fridge/freezer.
 There's also a washer/dryer tucked away under the stairs.